EslamElassal/udacity-react-nano-myreads/README.md

 # MyReads Project

 The MyReads Book Tracking Project is my first of three Udacity React Developer Nanodegree projects.
 The project features two pages; a main page (library) and a search page.
 The library contains three bookshelves -Currently Reading, Want to Read, and Read- which display your books.
 The search page allows you to find and add new books to your library.
 Books can be moved to a different shelf from either page.
 Click the cover of a book to open a preview of that book.
-Enjoy filling your new personal library!
+Enjoy filling your personal library!

 ## TL;DR